 After Getting the Full Vaccination Series, How Long Does it Take to Develop Immunity?

 There are two ways to develop immunity to COVID-19.

 COVID-19 Infection: For those who contracted COVID-19 and survived, their body will develop natural immunity.
-This is felt to remain up to 7 months and beyond.
+This is felt to remain up to at least 7 months and beyond.

 Vaccine: For those who are able to receive a COVID-19 vaccine, their body will develop immunity to the vaccine.
 This usually occurs a couple of weeks after receiving the vaccination.
 We are unsure of exactly how long the immunity lasts because the trials had a short follow up time.
 However, studies are underway to try and determine how long the effects of the vaccine last for.
 It is possible that the vaccines may lead to long term immunity.
 It is also possible that we may need regular booster vaccinations in future as we do for other viruses, similar to the annual flu shot.

 Does the Vaccine Only Protect Us From Symptoms or Complications of COVID-19 or Do They Reduce Transmission of the Virus As Well?

 Are the COVID-19 Vaccines Effective Against the Different SARS-CoV-2 Variants of Concern?